 The Sanctuary Scholarship is designed to accommodate these factors, so don’t let these stop you from applying.

-You can apply for the Sanctuary Scholarship if you hold an academic offer to study (or are waiting for a decision) and fall into one of the following status groups:
+You can apply for the Sanctuary Scholarship if you hold an academic offer to study (or are waiting for a decision) and have at any time been forcibly displaced from your home and forced to seek sanctuary elsewhere.
+This includes, but is not limited to, one of the following status groups:

 - An asylum seeker - a person who has made a claim for refugee status.